cmdebrosse/password-generator/README.md

 # password-generator

+Please visit the app with the following link: https://cmdebrosse.github.io/password-generator/

 This application provides a random password determined by criteria the user selects.
 It is able to create passwords anywhere from 8-128 characters in length and may or may not include special characters, numbers, upper and lower case letters but must include at least one criteria selection.

 The following video demonstrates a series of different answers to the prompts including answers that are unacceptable.